lzlzlizi/SomePractice/README.md

 # SomePractice

-This is a repository which
+This is a repository which contains many little scripts.